-When you challenge your thinking by using the Thought Diary, you describe an Activating Event and you identify your automatic and unhelpful Beliefs and thoughts (including the Hot Thought) that have contributed to your experiencing distressing emotions (Consequences).
-You then use the Disputation section to challenge your hot thought.
-This process helps you to start changing how you think to improve how you feel.
+By this time, if you have been using the Thought Diary, you would have described an Activating Event, identified your automatic and unhelpful Beliefs and thoughts (including the Hot Thought) that have contributed to your experiencing distressing emotions (Consequences), and recognised a few unhelpful thinking styles you might have used.
+You would have also used the Detective Work and Disputation section to challenge your hot thought.
+Now, take a good look at the evidence you have listed and the answers to the other challenging questions.
+Is there enough evidence to believe that your hot thought is true all of the time?
+Are there other alternative explanations?